 Some say that the name "Sumela" comes from the Greek word "melas" which means "black" and it refers to the characteristic dark color of this icon.
 But others say that "Melas is the name of the mountain above the monastery, "sou" in the Pontian Greek dialect means "at the", so Sumela (Sou + Mela) means "at the Melas (mountain).

 The Greek Orthodox church of the Assumption of the Virgin Mary (Panagia) and the large monastery complex had 5 floors and a total of 72 rooms.
 The upper floor was used as a gallery and a lookout post.
 The whole building was full of frescoes and the wall paintings.
 The large part of the building was hewn out of the rock.
 It stands in front of a beautiful valley scenery and sharp rocky mountains behind.

 Today there is a tiny road to the Monastery which you can walk uphill or take a van, after which you have to walk a steep path and climb some steps to reach the building.
-Due to restorations and geological studies, the monastery might be closed to visitors for some time.
+After extensive restorations, the monastery was re-opened to public in 2020 but due to ongoing restorations and geological studies on site, few sections of the monastery might still be closed to visitors.